MicrosoftDocs/Contribute/Contribute/content/how-to-write-quick-edits.md

 1. When you're finished editing, select the **Commit changes** or **Propose changes** button, usually at the top-right of the screen.

 1. Enter a commit message.
-The commit message becomes the title of your PR and should be a brief summary of your changes (for example, "Fix spelling and grammar errors").
+The commit message becomes the title of your PR and should be a summary of your changes (for example, "Fix spelling and grammar errors").
 Optionally, add an **Extended description** to give more details about your changes.
 Select **Propose changes**:

    :::image type="content" source="media/how-to-write-quick-edits/commit-changes.png" alt-text="Screenshot of the propose changes pop-up.":::